yaguarnecro/GrowEbuddy_PSA/README.md

 2. **Mood Tracking and Guided Meditations**: Supports mental wellness through reflection and mindfulness exercises.

 ### 1.3.
 Design and User Experience
-The design of GrowgrEbuddy_PSA focuses on creating an engaging and intuitive user experience.
+The design of GrowEbuddy_PSA focuses on creating an engaging and intuitive user experience.
 Key design principles include:

 - **Simplicity**: A clean and minimalist interface that is easy to navigate.
 - **Consistency**: Uniform design patterns and elements across the application, utilizing Vuetify components.